apokryphus/advanced-combat-system/README.md

 - Drag and drop all 3 folders in the zip file (**dlc**, **mods**, and **bin**) into your Witcher 3 installation folder.

 ## After Installation:
+- Run [***script merger***](https://www.nexusmods.com/witcher3/mods/484) and merge the scripts if you have other script mods installed.
+It should auto-merge in most cases.
+- If not, remember to pick and include the code from ACS.
 - Use either [mod limit fix](https://www.nexusmods.com/witcher3/mods/3643) or [mod limit adjuster](https://www.nexusmods.com/witcher3/mods/3711) if your game does not start.

 ## Updating the mod: